 Franziska was awarded her PhD from the University of Edinburgh in 2006, and has since written for many international journals, including Leonardo, Organised Sound, Performance Research, Cambridge Publishing and Routledge.
-She has published a book on performance and the threshold, an edited volume on user-generated content and recently a book on improvisation entitled "Soundweaving".
+She has published a book on performance and the threshold, an edited volume on user-generated content and in 2014 a book on improvisation entitled "Soundweaving".

-Languages: German (native), French and Portuguese (fluent)
+Languages: German (native), Portuguese (fluent), French (Baccalaureat, 1992)

 Kodály musicianship training: 1995 - 1998 and 2008 Intensive summer course